Dying is easy, it’s living that scares me to death.

 If you hang out with Theravada Buddhists, it’s not uncommon to hear “I don’t want to come back” – as in I want to break free of the cycle of rebirth and human existence.
 I admit that I would love to break free of the cycle of rebirth.
 Some may call it Nibbana or Nirvana, enlightenment, or freedom from suffering.
 And, who doesn’t want that?
 While I’m at it, how about liberation from suffering for all beings everywhere.
 Sounds good to me!
 Yet, even with faith and progress on the path, I am aware and constantly reminded that Nibbana is not the best goal.
 It’s something to aspire to, but making it a goal is not skillful.
 Goals are created by the mind and rooted in the mundane.
 Nibbana transcends the mundane.

 In general, I do not see myself as a perfectionist.
 However, I see roots of perfectionistic goals that support greed, hatred, and delusion.
 For example, my mind can suggest that if I stop my unwholesome behaviors and habits, then I will experience well-being and maybe even liberation.
 That kind of thinking is fraught with high standards and born from craving and greed.
-Failing to live up to expectations, sets up the mind for hatred.
-Hatred in the form of annoyance with others and self-hatred that is generated by guilt over doing that which is unskillful – even when it seems to be harmless.
+Failing to live up to expectations sets the mind up for hatred.
+Hatred in the form of annoyance with others, and self-hatred that is generated by guilt over doing that which is unskillful – even when it seems to be harmless.
 That supports delusion as the defense mechanisms kick in as an attempt to avoid pain and suffering.
 The wheel spins round and round non-stop as we whirl around the cycle of Dependent Origination and experience birth, death, and rebirth over and over.

 How does all this relate to coping?
 Good intentions can easily turn into expectations.
 Expectations slam the door closed on awareness and create blinders that only allow for what is familiar and conditioned.
 In the face of high expectations, aversion can easily arise as doubt sets up fear of failure, anxiety, and depression or sadness.
 Then, the need to cope emerges as a means to deal with the stress of human existence and experience.